 We are very fortunate to have a significant photographic record of people and places in Hill End & Tambaroora between 1872 and 1875.
 The full story of the collection and biographies of those associated with it can be found at the website dedicated to Keast Burke.
 His initial work with this collection has helped make it available to us today.

 The State Library of New South Wales has provided an overview of this collection in one of their Discover collections.
 This is well worth a look.

-- Click on the thumbnail photo and it will take you to the individual catalogue entry which may give you more information about the particular photograph.
+As you move your mouse over each image the caption will appear.
+To view more details about each image, click on that image and it will take you to the actual photograph and the individual catalogue entry which may give you more information about the image.

-- Right click on the photo you can then “Save image as” and save it to your computer wherever you keep your photos for later viewing.
+Right click on the photo and you get a number of options for saving the image to your computer wherever you keep your photos for later viewing.